Joonsoo/bibix/README.md

   * The instruction here should work on linux and mac.
   * Bibix needs JVM to run.
 Please make sure you have the latest version of JRE or JDK on your computer.
   * Download the `bibix-0.8.1-all.jar` from the [release page](https://github.com/Joonsoo/bibix/releases/tag/0.8.1) and put the file into the appropriate directory.
-    * I would recommend to create a new folder named like "bibix" under your home directory.
+    * I would recommend to create a new folder named "bibix" under your home directory.
   * Add a file named `bibix` in the same directory where the jar file is located and add the following line:
     * `java -jar /Users/joonsoo/Documents/apps/bibix/bibix-0.8.1-all.jar "$@"`
   * Make the `bibix` file you just created executable by running `chmod u+x bibix`